alexandair/entra-powershell-docs/docs/conceptual/overview.md

 ## Microsoft Graph PowerShell vs. Microsoft Entra PowerShell

 Microsoft Entra PowerShell is a part of our increased investment in Microsoft Graph PowerShell SDK.
 It brings high-quality and scenario-optimized Microsoft Entra resource management to the Microsoft Graph PowerShell SDK.
 Still, it keeps all the benefits of Microsoft Graph PowerShell SDK for authorization, connection management, error handling, and (low-level) API coverage.
-As Microsoft Entra PowerShell builds on the Microsoft Graph PowerShell SDK, it is completely interoperable.
+As Microsoft Entra PowerShell builds on the Microsoft Graph PowerShell SDK, it's interoperable.

 Microsoft Entra PowerShell provides the following benefits:

 - **Focus on usability and quality**: Microsoft Entra PowerShell offers human-readable parameters, deliberate parameter set specification, inline documentation, and core PowerShell fundamentals like pipelining.
 - **Backward compatibility with Azure AD PowerShell module**: Microsoft Entra PowerShell accelerates migration from the recently [announced Azure AD PowerShell module deprecation][azureAdModuleDeprecationLink].
-- **Flexible and granular authorization**: Consistent with Microsoft Graph PowerShell SDK, Microsoft Entra PowerShell enables administrative consent for the permissions you want to grant to the application and supports specifying your own application identity for maximum granularity in app permission assignment.
+- **Flexible and granular authorization**: Consistent with Microsoft Graph PowerShell SDK, Microsoft Entra PowerShell enables administrative consent for the permissions you want to grant to the application.
+It supports specifying your own application identity for maximum granularity in app permission assignment.
 You can also use certificate, Service Principal, or Managed Identity authentication patterns.
 - **Open source**: The Microsoft Entra PowerShell module is open source, allowing contributions from the community to create great PowerShell experiences and share them with everyone.
 Open source promotes collaboration and facilitates the development of innovative business solutions.
 You can view Microsoft's customizations and adapt them to meet your needs.

 ## Migrate from Azure AD PowerShell module